stephenkeegan/omicsTranslationAD/_episodes/04-AMPAD_correlation.md

 - "Approach to align mouse data to human data"
 - "Perform correlation analysis."
 - "visualize the results"
+keypoints:
+- "AMP-AD gene modules represent major transcriptomic heterogeneity in AD."
+- "Correlation of logFC is a practical approach for human-mouse alignment of AD-associated transcriptmic signatures."
 ---

 Author: Ravi Pandey, Jackson Laboratory